eclipse-tractusx/item-relationship-service/irs-registry-client/README.md

   lookupShellsTemplate: /lookup/shells?assetIds={assetIds} # The path to lookup shells from the DTR.
 Required if type is "decentral", must contain the placeholder {assetIds}

 irs-edc-client:
   callback-url: "" # The URL where the EDR token callback will be sent to.
 This defaults to {BASE_URL}/internal/endpoint-data-reference.
-If you want to use a different mapping, you can override it with irs-edc-client.callback.mapping.
   asyncTimeout: PT10M # Timout for future.get requests as ISO 8601 Duration
   controlplane:
     request-ttl: PT10M # How long to wait for an async EDC negotiation request to finish, ISO 8601 Duration